handsontable/handsontable/docs/11.1/guides/building-and-testing/modules.md

 # Modules

-To reduce the size of your app, use Handsontable modules.
+To reduce Handsontable's impact on the size of your app, import only the modules that you actually use.

 [[toc]]